 - Vinasses + sugarmud bio-evapo-drying (up to powder)

 Finally, BIOTEC promotes the organic fertilisation of sugarcane plantations with: filter mud cake, compost, purge of biodigesters sludge and treated vinasses.
 For the sugarcane industry, these technologies represent additional business opportunities.
 This set of solutions, ensure a sustainable business management.

 Currently, consumers increasingly worry about what they consume, and are aware of the importance of a healthy lifestyle that also respects the environment.
 In this environment the overall trend shows a significant increase of the consumption of fruits and derivatives such as citrus fruit juices.
 As the production increases to meet this demand, so does the generation of solid by-products (pulps and peels) and liquids (effluents).
 With the experience of BIOTEC, these by-products (usually considered as waste) are converted in raw materials for renewable energy and fertilization.

-BIOTEC offers customised solutions for other types of effluents and organic waste
+BIOTEC offers customised solutions for many types of effluents and organic waste

-The historical purpose of BIOTEC has been to transform the agro-industrial by-products into main raw materials, fertilizer and in energy (biogas), adapting to the Tropic the European experience in biodigestión of grass silage and corn.
+Major activity of BIOTEC is to transform the agro-industrial by-products into main raw materials, fertilizer and in energy (biogas), adapting to the Tropic the European experience in biodigestión.
 However, the world needs much more energy than the by-products and agro-industrial effluents can produce.
 Many regions of the world which do not have any electricity, or that only have diesel power plants, are coincidentally located in tropical areas, with high availability of land and few opportunities to market agricultural products.
-For this reason, BIOTEC has decided to focus its R & D efforts in the production of energy (biogas) from tropical grasses and forages ("energy" crops for the Tropics and "Southern Cone" of Latin America).
+For this reason, BIOTEC has decided to focus its efforts on the production of energy (biogas) from tropical grasses and forages ("energy" crops for the Tropics and for the "Southern Cone" of Latin America).